Becoming an Irish citizen through naturalisation

-Naturalisation means becoming a citizen of another country, usually because you have been living there for a number of years.
-To apply for naturalisation in Ireland, you must have been physically resident in Ireland for a certain length of time.
+Naturalisation is when you become a citizen of another country, usually because you have been living there for a number of years.
+To apply for naturalisation in Ireland, you must be physically resident in Ireland for a certain length of time.

 You can also read about:

 All applications to become a naturalised Irish citizen are decided by Immigration Service Delivery (ISD) on behalf of the Minister for Justice.
 The Minister has absolute discretion as to whether or not to grant naturalisation.
 The Minister considers a range of information available in order to make a decision on an application for naturalisation.

 You must use the most up-to-date versions of the application forms on the Immigration Service Delivery website.
 There is an application fee of €175.
 If your application is successful, you may have to pay a further fee up to €950 (see ‘Certification fees’ below for exceptions to this fee).